andreasdomanowski/diagramming-libraries-comparison/README.md

 ## Requirements
 - implementation of a client-side web editor for basic geometric shapes and connections between them
+- three different shapes:
+  - 1. circle
+  - 2. rectangle
-- 3 shapes: circle, rectangle, composition of rectangle comparable with UML class
+  - 3. composition of a rectangle and an ellipse
 - each shape has an associated label
 - connections between circles and rectangles and between rectangles and the composed shape
 - functionality to add, manipulate and delete shapes on the drawing canvas
 - serialization of the diagram or underlying data model